What is a Circuit?

 Why is this a bad idea?

-NB: The bottom line here is that, if you notice that things are of all a sudden becoming hot or a part of the circuit blows up, turn off the power source immediately and look for possible short circuits.
+NB: The bottom line here is that if you notice that things are of all of a sudden becoming hot or a part of the circuit blows up, turn off the power source immediately and look for possible short circuits.

 This is basically the opposite of the short circuit and it’s a circuit where the loop isn’t fully connected and therefore it isn’t really a circuit at all.